sorokinvld/botmate/README.md

 ### Roadmap

 To view the roadmap and planned tasks, visit the project tab or [click here](https://github.com/orgs/botmate/projects/3).

+### Goal

+🚀 The goal of building BotMate is to make it easier for developers to manage and deploy multiple chat bots.
+We understand that managing multiple bots can be a daunting task, requiring switching between multiple projects and setting up separate databases.
+In fact, it's not uncommon to end up writing duplicate code for multiple bots, leading to increased development time and effort.

+That's where BotMate comes in.
+With our flexible plugin system and centralized dashboard, you can easily manage all your bots in one place.
+No more switching between multiple projects or setting up separate databases.
+Plus, BotMate provides inbuilt functions like accessing databases and common utility functions to speed up the development process.

+🤖 Our mission is to streamline bot development and make it accessible to developers of all skill levels.
+Try BotMate today and see how we can simplify your bot development workflow!

 ### Contributing
 We welcome contributions from developers of all skill levels!
 Please see the CONTRIBUTING.md file for guidelines on how to contribute to BotMate.